Priyanka6054/Cognifyz-Technologies-Internship/README.md

 * Visualize relationships between features and the target variable.

+## Key Insights
+* Top cuisines and cities based on restaurant density and customer ratings.
+* Relationship between restaurant features and customer preferences.

+## Results
+* Predictive models for restaurant ratings.
+* nsights into customer preferences and trends.

 Feel free to check out the repository for detailed code and insights.